mjosaarinen/rij256-rv/README.md

 ["Software Optimization of Rijndael256 for Modern x86-64 Platforms"](https://doi.org/10.1007/978-3-030-97652-1_18),
 one can implement Rijndael-256 with AES round instructions by adding an appropriate 256-bit "byte shuffle" into each round.
-The 32-bit S-Boxes and other components of Rijndael-256 are implemented by having two 128-bit AES instructions in parallel; the permutation (in one step) essentially undoes ShiftRows of AES-256 and then does the ShiftRows operation of Rijndael-256.
+The 32 S-Boxes and other components of Rijndael-256 are implemented by running two 128-bit AES instructions in parallel.
+The permutation (in one step) essentially undoes ShiftRows of AES-256 and then does the ShiftRows operation of Rijndael-256.

-However, the details are quite different as the operation of the instructions is not the same.
+However, the details on are quite different on RISC-V from x86-64 as the operation of the instructions is not the same.

 On RVV, one can use `vrgather.vv` to perform a byte shuffle with a byte index.
 The magical byte shuffle for encryption is: